Pilot (House)

-"Pilot", also known as "Everybody Lies," is the first episode of the medical drama House.
-The episode premiered on the Fox network on November 16, 2004.
-It introduces the character of Dr. Gregory House (played by Hugh Laurie)—a maverick antisocial doctor—and his team of diagnosticians at the fictional Princeton-Plainsboro Teaching Hospital in New Jersey.
+"Pilot", also known as "Everybody Lies", is the pilot episode of the medical drama House.
+It premiered on the Fox network on November 16, 2004.
+It introduces the character of managerial, antisocial Dr. Gregory House (played by Hugh Laurie) and his team of diagnosticians at the fictional Princeton-Plainsboro Teaching Hospital in New Jersey.
 The episode features House's attempts to diagnose a kindergarten teacher after she collapses in class.

 House was created by David Shore, who got the idea for the misanthropic title character from a doctor's visit.
 Initially, producer Bryan Singer wanted an American to play House, but British actor Hugh Laurie's audition convinced him that a foreign actor could play the role.
 Shore wrote House as a character with parallels to Sherlock Holmes—both are drug users, blunt, and close to being friendless.
-The show's producers wanted House handicapped in some way and gave the character a damaged leg arising from an improper diagnosis.
+The show's producers wanted House disabled in some way and gave the character a damaged leg arising from an improper diagnosis.

 The episode received generally positive reviews; the character of House was widely noted as a unique aspect of the episode and series, though some reviewers believed that such a cruel character would not be tolerated in real life.
 Other complaints with the episode included stereotyped supporting characters and an implausible premise.
 The initial broadcast of "Pilot" was watched by approximately seven million viewers, making it the 62nd-most-watched show of the week.